Decadent slices of mochi with a caramelized exterior and chewy interior. Vegan, gluten-free, oil-free, and just 6 simple ingredients!

 - In a large mixing bowl, combine sugar, applesauce, coconut milk, and vanilla.

-- Use a sieve to sift in the flour and baking powder, then mix until well combined.
+- Use a sieve to sift in the flour and baking powder, then whisk until smooth.

-- Mochiko has a tendency to clump together, so if your batter has lumps of flour in it, pour some batter in the sieve and use a spatula or spoon to press the batter down, smoothing out any clumps.
+- Mochiko has a tendency to clump together, so if your batter has lumps of flour in it, arrange a sieve over your baking dish or a bowl.
+Pour some batter in the sieve and use a spatula to press the batter down, smoothing out any clumps.
 Repeat with remaining batter.
 OR if your batter is fairly smooth, just transfer to the prepared baking dish.

 - Tap the dish on the countertop a few times to release air bubbles from the batter.
-Bake for 45-60 minutes, until a toothpick inserted in the center comes out clean and the top is caramelized.
+Bake for 45-60 minutes, until the top begins to crack and the edges are slightly brown.

 - Let the mochi cake cool completely to room temperature before slicing.
 Store leftovers in an airtight container at room temperature for up to 3 days.